A Complete Guide To Endoscopic Spine Surgery

 below is the step-by-step process of its execution:

-1. For ESS, the patient is first prepared for surgery by providing anaesthesia, either
+1. For ESS, the patient is first prepared for surgery by providing anesthesia, either locally or regionally.

 2. An incision of 1 inch or smaller is made and a tubular trocar is inserted.